 Learn more about Old Town’s Hispanic connections and history here.

 Grab a Coffee at a Colombian-Owned Shop

 Head downtown for dinner at MÁS Tapas Y Vino where you’ll experience a modern twist on classic cuisine.
 Enjoy the restaurant and tapas bar inside Hotel Andaluz for tapas and dishes inspired by the bold flavors, rich history and exuberance of Spanish cooking.
-The award-winning restaurant offers fresh reinventions of traditional Spanish cuisine with an emphasis on organic, fresh and locally-sourced foods and high quality ingredients.
+The award-winning restaurant offers fresh and locally sourced foods and high quality ingredients.

-After dinner, go upstairs to Ibiza Rooftop Bar to indulge in a some specialty cocktails.
+After dinner, go upstairs to Ibiza Rooftop Bar to indulge in some specialty cocktails.